BOBrown/3DTrans/README.md

 ### SSDA Results:

 We report the target domain results on Waymo-to-nuScenes adaptation using the BEV/3D AP performance as the evaluation metric, and Waymo-to-ONCE adaptation using ONCE evaluation metric.
 Please refer to [Readme for SSDA](docs/GETTING_STARTED_SSDA.md) for experimental results of more cross-domain settings.
-* For Waymo-to-nuScenes adaptation, we employ 4 NVIDIA A100 GPUs for model training.
 * The domain adaptation time is measured with 4 NVIDIA A100 GPUs and PyTorch 1.8.1.
 * For Waymo dataset training, we train the model using 20% data.
 * second_5%_FT denotes that we use 5% nuScenes training data to fine-tune the Second model.